Charest River: Gendron Creek

 From its source to the row Price in Saint-Adelphe (far eastern territory of Saint-Adelphe), Gendron stream follows a parallel course to the rivers Charest and Batiscan.
 After crossing straight rough and not conducive to agricultural land, Gendron creek descends the great moraine in a long crevice.
-His journey becomes very meander in the St. Lawrence plain through the village of Saint-Prosper-de-Champlain (northeast side), in First row St. Edward and row St. Elizabeth.
+His journey becomes very meander in the St. Lawrence plain through the village of Saint-Prosper-de-Champlain (northeast side), in Chemin des Trente-Trois (First row St. Edward) and row St. Elizabeth.
 Gendron stream reform constantly meandering channel and on the loamy bottom Lowlands St. Lawrence plain.

 Gendron Creek flows into the Charest River, close to the mouth of the latter.
 In Saint-Prosper-de-Champlain, Edouard Creek is the main tributary of Gendron stream.
 The flow of Gendron stream is accentuated when the snow melts in the spring, it can also be temporarily after heavy rains.
 (Localisation of the mouth of the Gendron creek: 46 ⁰ 36 ' 13.07 North, -072 ⁰ 15' 29.24 West).